-A frittata is an Italian omelet to which the add-ins (potatoes, ham, cheese, veggies, rice, what have you) are beaten directly into the eggs.
+A frittata is an Italian omelet to which the add-ins (potatoes, ham, veggies, rice, what have you) are beaten directly into the eggs, instead of folded into the middle as a filling.
 Generally it’s cooked first on the stovetop, then finished under the broiler.
-Some people cook a frittata entirely on the stovetop, flipping it during the cooking process instead of transferring the unflipped frittata to the broiler.
+Some people cook a frittata entirely on the stovetop, flipping it during the cooking process instead of transferring the pan under the broiler.
 Some people are also circus acrobats or professional skydivers.

 - 2 tablespoons (¼ stick) unsalted butter

-- 1/2 teaspoons dried thyme, oregano, or basil, or 1 teaspoon chopped fresh thyme, oregano, or basil
+- ½ teaspoon dried thyme oregano, or basil, or 1 teaspoon chopped fresh thyme, oregano, or basil

 - 10 large eggs

-- 1⁄4 cups coarsely chopped fresh Italian (flat-leaf) parsley or basil (optional)
+- ¼ cup coarsely chopped fresh Italian flat-leaf parsley or basil (optional)

-- 1/2 cups shredded or crumbled cheese, such as cheddar, provolone, Monterey Jack, mozzarella, feta, Parmesan, or goat cheese
+- ½ cup shredded or crumbled cheese such as cheddar, provolone, Monterey Jack, mozzarella, feta, Parmesan, or goat cheese

 - Preheat the broiler with the rack set about 4 inches away from the heat source.

 - Melt the butter over medium heat in a medium-size (10-inch) broiler-proof skillet.
 Add the potato, onion, and the 1⁄2 teaspoon of dried thyme, oregano, or basil, if using, and season with salt and pepper to taste.
 Cover the skillet and cook the potato and onion until they are beginning to become tender, about 10 minutes, stirring occasionally.
 Reduce the heat if it seems like the vegetables are starting to burn.
 Uncover the skillet and cook the vegetables until they are tender and turning golden, about 4 minutes longer.